ni/nimble/packages/nimble-components/CONTRIBUTING.md

 ### Adhere to architectural philosophies

+#### Coding conventions

+This package follows the [NI JavaScript and TypeScript Styleguide](https://github.com/ni/javascript-styleguide) with some exceptions listed in [Coding Conventions](/packages/nimble-components/docs/coding-conventions.md).

 #### API naming

 Use lower-kebab-case for attributes and enum values that are part of a component's public API.